-If you can't afford $200/month deposit, it would be concerning, because this is less than 1/4 of what you'll be paying for full-time care.
+If you can't afford $250/month deposit, it would be concerning, because this is approximately 1/4 of what you'll be paying for full-time care.

 No, the deposit is to hold your placement.
 I can't accept another child for that spot as long as you are paying that deposit.